imtapps/django-wizard/README.txt

 when each step is instantiated by the wizard it is passed any url args or kwargs that may be present

-The wizard then adds the following properties
+The wizard then adds the following properties:

 	* _key = which is the string used as the step's key
 	* _wizard = is the current instance of the wizard
 	* _current_step is the key of the current_step

+**Exceptionsi**:

-PrereqMissing is an exception that can modify the standard page flow
+	* PrereqMissing is an exception that can modify the standard page flow
 		- the __init__ accepts an optional step key, a request and a message

 		- if the step key is provided, the wizard will redirect to that step

 		- if a request and message are provided it will add the message to django's messaging framework

-SaveStepException is an exception that can be raised in the save method that
-      lets the wizard know that the step could not be saved and needs to be repeated
+	* SaveStepException is an exception that can be raised in the save method that lets the wizard know that the step could not be saved and needs to be repeated